Allatchimi/school-deployment/README.md

   - Set Secret `SSH_USER` on the server.
 The default value is `ci`

-  - Set Secret `SSH_KEY_GITHUB`.
-SSH_KEY_GITHUB is the private key without the passphrase used to clone the template repository.

   - Set Secrets `GHCR_EMAIL` `GHCR_PASSWORD` `GHCR_USERNAME` with value your GitHub credentials. `GHCR_PASSWORD` is your GitHub personal access token with `read package` permission enabled

   - Set Secret `WORK_DIR_CI_PROD` with value `/mnt/node/data/ci/emfi/school/app/prod`